vinayak-kukreja-dev/skills-journal/programming-languages/python.md

 ## Variables

 - We can store data within variables.
 This can help us with reuse of code.
+- Variable names can not have spaces, they're continuous strings of characters.

 ```python
 first_name = "Vinayak Kukreja"